utsav0/daily-dev-tips/src/pages/posts/modifying-rehype-autolink-headings.md

 The previous article introduced a table of contents in our markdown files.
 For this, we leverage the rehype autolink headings plugin.

-The cool part about this plugin is that we can modify the output to better match our website's style.
+The cool part about this plugin is that we can modify the output to match our website's style better.

 Let's first see what the plugin does by default, and by inspecting our headings, we can see the following markup added.